amiaopensource/ffmprovisr/readme.md

 You are welcome to edit the codebase yourself or just supply the information and ask it to be added to the site.

-To contribute to this project directly (and more quickly), check out the gh-pages branch (`git checkout gh-pages`) and add or modify a new block in index.html.
+To contribute to this project directly (and more quickly), clone this repository and create a new branch (`git checkout -b your-branch-name`) and add or modify a new block in index.html.
 Then submit a pull request and someone can review and integrate your code.
 There is a commented-out sample available in index.html that can be used to build your own block.

 If you are having trouble with the coding it yourself or with github knowledge, feel free to [submit an issue](https://github.com/amiaopensource/ffmprovisr/issues) with the kind of command you would like to see added to the site.